TypicalRandomNerd/cpp-notes/README.md

     Hello World!
     I am learning C++

 Whether to use the \n escape sequence or the endl string manipulator is not a one-size-fits-all choice.
+Like with anything else, _**use the best tool for the job**_.

+## Commenting
+Code commenting is something you will without a doubt do and can be done in two different ways.

+#### Single Line
+A single line comment can be accomplished by using two slashes //

+    cout << "Hello World!"; // This is a comment

+#### Multi Line
+Multi line comments are common when you need to describe a snippet of code in more detail and can be accomplished with the /*.

+    /* The code below will print the words Hello World! to the screen, and it is amazing */ cout << "Hello World!";